-EARLY CAREER WORKSHOP AWARD
+EARLY CAREER WORKSHOP AWARD (Annual conference)

 To apply for the Workshop, your paper abstract should be submitted and accepted to the main conference through the normal process.
-Applicants must also submit their full paper, a short two-page CV, and a short one-page case for support to SASE via the submissions system before the general submission period ends:
+Applicants must also submit the following materials in English before the general submission period ends:

-There will be approximately 20 competitively allocated places at the Workshop.
+There will be approximately 15-20 competitively allocated places at the Workshop.
 Notification of acceptance will be sent out approximately 3 months before the annual meeting.

 ONLINE SUBMISSION SYSTEM

 - We use Oxford Abstracts for our submission portal.
 If you already have an Oxford Abstracts account, you can ause that for your SASE submission.